tomverelst/kickstarter-docker/basic/options/README.md

 The `--rm` flag tells the engine to remove the container after it has been stopped.

+The `/bin/sh` is passed _after_ the image name.
+This tells the engine to overwrite the default command with `/bin/sh`

-Since we started the container in interactive mode, we can start executing commands.
+Since we started the container in interactive mode, and executed the `/bin/sh` command, we can start executing commands inside the container!

 ```
 $ ls /usr/src/data